hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 Rename `.env.example` to `.env`

-### Deploy and interact the contracts using the following commands:
+### Deploy and interact with the contracts using the following commands:

 #### ERC721:
 `npx hardhat deployERC721`